Tyrone Brown (lawyer)

 Tyrone Brown (born November 5, 1942) is an American attorney and retired government official.
 From 1977 to 1981, Brown served as a member of the Federal Communications Commission (FCC).
 Brown is currently a consulting counsel at Wiley Rein LLP, a law firm based in Washington, D.C.

 Early life and education

 Brown was born on November 5, 1942, in Norfolk, Virginia, and grew up in East Orange, New Jersey.
 In 1960, Brown graduated from East Orange High School.
 He received an A.B. from Hamilton College.
 In 1967, he graduated with a LL.B. with distinction from Cornell Law School, where he was Managing Editor of the Cornell Law Review.

 Career

 Law career

-After graduation, he served as a law clerk for Chief Justice Earl Warren of the Supreme Court of the United States during the 1967-1968 Term.
+After graduation, he served as the first, and so far only, African American law clerk for a Chief Justice when he served for Earl Warren of the Supreme Court of the United States during the 1967-1968 Term.
 In 1968, Brown joined Covington & Burling's Washington, D.C., office.
 From 1970, he held a series of federal government appointments and staff positions at the United States Senate, and then several corporate posts in publishing.
 From 1974 to 1977, he was an attorney at Caplin & Drysdale in Washington, D.C.